legoboyvdlp/A320-family/CONTRIBUTING.md

 ```

 ## Forks, Branches, and Merging
-We do not add contributors outside of IDG, so please fork the repository, and commit your changes there.
+Please fork the repository, and commit your changes there.
 Branches are optional.
-When you are ready for IDG to look over you work, submit a pull request, following our pull request template, and an IDG Developer will look over it.
-If there is an issue that needs to be resolved before merging, the IDG Developer will leave a comment on the pull request.
+When you are ready for us to look over you work, submit a pull request, following our pull request template, and a main Developer will look over it.
+If there is an issue that needs to be resolved before merging, the Developer will leave a comment on the pull request.